privacyidea/privacyidea/doc/configuration/tokens/hotp.rst

 .. index:: preseeded, seedable

 Usually the hardware tokens like keyfobs or display cards contain a secret key that was generated and implanted at the vendors factory.
-The vender ships the tokens and a seed file.
+The vendor ships the tokens and a seed file.

 .. warning:: In this case privacyIDEA can not guarantee that the secret seed of